AlaskaAirlines/auro-card/docs/partials/index.md

 - Use `<p>` elements for body text
 - Use `<auro-hyperlink>` or `<auro-hyperlink type="cta">` for the `cta` slot

-Apply CSS constraints like `max-width` (as shown here) to control text wrapping and layout as needed.
+Apply CSS constraints like `max-width` to control text wrapping and layout as needed.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../apiExamples/basic.html) -->